sergeyzelyukin/cisco-backup-git/README.md

 Just modify BACKUP_PATH variable inside the script to any existing directory,<br>
-prefill auth_choices.conf file with all authentication credentials that could be met in the network and<br> then add the script to crontab:
+prefill auth_choices.conf file with all authentication credentials that could be met in the network and then<br>
+add the script to crontab:
 <pre>
 0 */4 * * * root /root/cisco-backup-git/browse-and-backup.py /root/cisco-backup-git/auth_choices.conf R1
 </pre>
 and it will browse all CDP neighbors at regular intervals, from R1 downwards the tree, saving router's configs to the backup directory.<br>
 If there is at least one difference in comparison to the previous run, the script will make new GIT commit, specifying changed hostnames.